 - Atomic Robo and Dr. Dinosaur squabble over grammar:Dr. Dinosaur: That is for me to know and for you to die!

 Dr. Dinosaur: The simple mammalian subject and predicate were both represented!
 I challenge your claim.

-Also in the companion story Why Atomic Robo Hates Dr.Dinosaur, Dr. Dinosaur surrendered to Atomic Robo and gave him his crystals he was going to use for time travel... which was actually a cooler full of grenades that Dr. Dinosaur took the pins from.
-The silent look of pure hate on Robo'S face and the look of smug superiority on Dr. Dinosaur is hilarious.
+- In the companion story Why Atomic Robo Hates Dr.Dinosaur, Dr. Dinosaur surrendered to Atomic Robo and gave him his crystals he was going to use for time travel... which was actually a cooler full of grenades that Dr. Dinosaur took the pins from.
+The silent look of pure hate on Robo's face and the look of smug superiority on Dr. Dinosaur is hilarious.